 Be flexible with location

-It’s worth being aware that peak season in the UK isn’t necessarily peak season elsewhere in the world (OMG science!) so prices can vary depending where you’re flying to.
+It's worth being aware that peak season in the UK isn't necessarily peak season elsewhere in the world, so prices can vary depending on where you're flying to.

-This tip is reserved for the real wandering travellers amongst you – if you’re not all that fussed about exactly where you end up flying to and are up for a bit of something different, try this sneaky little trick out!
+This tip is reserved for the real wandering travellers amongst you – if you're not all that fussed about exactly where you end up flying to and are up for something a bit different, try this sneaky little trick out!